Our Purpose and Values

 Education

 Our core purpose is to educate new and emerging authors.
 We do this by providing advice and insights from bestselling authors, publishers, literary agents and other publishing experts.
 This is delivered as blog posts, a podcast and other resources.
 We also run educational masterclasses, and have produced events such as our How to Get Published one-day writers’ conference in London.
-We’re developing online courses and events, to make training accessible to a wider audience.
+We are developing online courses and events, to make training accessible to a wider audience.

 Environment